-If the vehicle has the 2.0L L4 turbo engine, use premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 91 or higher.
+If the vehicle has an LGX 3.6L V6 engine, use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 or higher.
+Do not use gasoline with a posted octane rating of less than 87, as this may cause engine knock and will lower fuel economy.

-Regular unleaded gasoline rated at 87 octane or higher can be used, but acceleration and fuel economy will be reduced, and an audible knocking noise may be heard.
-If this occurs, use a gasoline rated at 91 octane or higher as soon as possible.
-Otherwise, the engine could be damaged.
-If heavy knocking is heard when using gasoline with a 91 octane rating or higher, the engine needs service.
+If the vehicle has an LTG 2.0L L4 Turbo engine, premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 93 is highly recommended for best performance and fuel economy.
+Unleaded gasoline with an octane rated as low as 87 can be used.
+Using unleaded gasoline rated below 93 octane, however, will lead to reduced acceleration and fuel economy.
+If knocking occurs, use a gasoline rated at 93 octane as soon as possible, otherwise, the engine could be damaged.
+If heavy knocking is heard when using gasoline with a 93 octane rating, the engine needs service.

-If the vehicle has the 3.0L V6 twin turbo engine, use premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 91 or higher.
-If the octane is less than 91, damage to the engine may occur and may void the vehicle warranty.
-If heavy knocking is heard when using gasoline rated at 91 octane or higher, the engine needs service.
+If the vehicle has an LF3 3.6L V6 Twin Turbo or the LT4 V8 engine, use premium unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 93.
+If unavailable, unleaded gasoline with a posted octane rating of 91 may be used, but with reduced performance and fuel economy.
+If the octane is less than 91, the engine could be damaged and the repairs would not be covered by the vehicle warranty.
+If heavy knocking is heard when using gasoline rated at 93 octane, the engine needs service.